-If you feel that your Windows 7 PC is bogged down by a consistent lag in performance, it might be time to reinstall the OS.
-From registry issues to malware, to being overstuffed with large amounts of unnecessary software, a fresh OS installation can clear up a number of common problems and return your rig to its former glory.
-If your PC came with a restore disk from the factory, it likely features several different re-install options aimed to get your machine back to running as if you had just taken it out of the box.
+Suppose you feel that a consistent lag bogs down your Windows 7 PC’s performance.
+It might be time to reinstall the OS.
+From registry issues to malware to being overstuffed with large amounts of unnecessary software, a fresh OS installation can clear up several common problems.
+If your PC came with a restore disk from the factory, it likely features several different re-install options aimed to get your machine up and running.

-Here’s our guide on how to reinstall Windows 7.
 Feel free to check out our guide on how to speed up Windows as well.
-Additionally, if you run into any issues while using Windows 7, we explain how to fix common Windows 7 problems here.
+Additionally, if you run into any issues while using Windows 7, we explain how to fix familiar Windows 7 problems.

 Have your Windows 7 CD/Serial key ready

 Once you’re done installing Windows 7, the OS will ask you to put in its CD/Serial key.
 This key allows Microsoft to check whether you have a legitimate, legal copy of Windows 7, although updates are no longer available.
 Avoiding constant pop-ups from Windows asking you to validate the install with the key is also a nice bonus.

 Make sure to have this on hand – If your PC’s restore or Windows 7 disk came in a paper or plastic sleeve, the key would likely be on that.
 Given that Windows 7 is no longer being supported, this key is the only way to get a legitimate copy of Windows 7 from Microsoft.

 Regardless of which type of Windows installation you choose, it’s always a great idea to back up your data before beginning the process.
 Check out our guide on how to back up your PC if you prefer step-by-step guidance or our top picks of the best free backup software if you’re looking for several quality options on with which to make a backup copy of your data.
 Having an extra copy of your data for safekeeping is never a bad idea should something go wrong during the installation process.